-Also available for Wii, 3DS, and Wii U via Virtual Console (Japan only)
+Also available for Wii, 3DS, Wii U via Virtual Console (Japan only), and Switch

 I've been a huge fan of the Fire Emblem series for more than a decade now.
 Truth be told, it's not only my favorite Nintendo franchise but my favorite video game series in general.
 I absolutely love the in-depth world building, the robust character development, the rich narratives, and the intricate strategies involved in obtaining victory while minimizing casualties.
 I love the optional recruits that you can easily miss if you don't bring the right fighter to the right battle, if you forget to visit an out-of-the-way village, or if certain characters fall in battle.
 As my favorite series, it's been a longtime goal of mine to collect every game in the series (as of the post date, I'm only missing Binding Blade on GBA and New Mystery of the Emblem on DS).
 When a buddy of mine hooked me up with a copy of the original game for a damn cheap price, I was ecstatic and couldn't wait to play it and see where my beloved series began.